gabledata/recap/README.md

 }
 ```

-You might want to search for metadata.
-Recap stores its metadata in [DuckDB](https://duckdb.org/), so you can use DuckDB's [JSON path syntax](https://duckdb.org/docs/extensions/json) to search the catalog:
+You can search for metadata, too.
+Recap stores its metadata in [DuckDB](https://duckdb.org/) by default, so you can use DuckDB's [JSON path syntax](https://duckdb.org/docs/extensions/json) to search the catalog:

     recap search "metadata->'$.location'->>'$.table' = 'some_table'"

+The database file defaults to `~/.recap/catalog/recap.duckdb`, if you wish to open a DuckDB client directly.

 ### API